marckean/marcseparation/_docs/alex_parenting.md

 - Alex never wants to spend time with Chloe - that's because Alex doesn't have the bandwidth.

+This couldn't also be related to what I think, that based on [events I have recorded about Alex's mental health](/marcseparation/alex_mental_health/), Alex may be suffering from [depersonalisation disorder](https://www.netdoctor.co.uk/ask-the-expert/depression-faqs/a512/i-constantly-feel-like-im-on-autopilot/) as though she’s disconnected from both her body and the world around.

 ### Saturday mornings

 As it says in the report: